develephant/coronium-core-docs/docs-src/docs/server-guide/index.md

 In the event that you need to generate a new keyfile, you can run __sudo coronium genkey__ on the command line.

 !!! warning "Important Note"
-    If you regenerate the keyfile, any delpoyed Corona apps that use the server key will be unable to connect to the server.
+    If you regenerate the keyfile, any deployed Corona apps that use the server key will be unable to connect to the server.

 ## Viewing Logs